hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.8-Singular-Value-Decomposition.md

 excerpt: We will see another way to decompose matrices, the Singular Value Decomposition or SVD.
 Since the beginning of this series, I emphasized the fact that you can see matrices as linear transformation in space.
 With the SVD, you decompose a matrix in three other matrices.
 You can see these new matrices as *sub-transformations* of the space.
 Instead of doing the transformation in one movement, we decompose it in three movements.
 As a bonus, we will apply the SVD to image processing.
 We will see the effect of SVD on an image of Lucy the goose (it is just a goose named Lucy...) so keep on reading!
 excerpt-image: <img src="../../assets/images/2.8/unit-circle-transformation1.png" width="400" alt="Plot of the unit circle and its transformation" title="Transformation of the unit circle">
     <em>The unit circle and its transformation by a matrix</em>
+metaDescription: "Introduction to the Singular Value Decomposition (SVD).
+We will use Python to get a practical and visual intuition of the Singular Value Decomposition."
 ---

 <span class='notes'>